3.3 Contextual Inquiry

 In Brief

-Contextual inquiry is a field research method that combines semi-structured interviews with direct observation of the customer in the actual environment where the problem occurs.
-You visit the customer’s workspace, watch them work, and ask questions in the moment.
-The output is a rich, qualitative picture of real workflows, tacit knowledge the customer cannot articulate in a traditional interview, and workarounds or substitute products that reveal unmet needs.
+Contextual inquiry combines semi-structured interviews with direct observation of a participant in the actual environment where the problem occurs.
+You visit the participant’s workspace, watch them work, and ask questions in the moment to better understand the work.
+The output is a rich, qualitative picture of real workflows, tacit knowledge the participant cannot easily articulate, and workarounds that point to unmet needs.

 Common Use Case